-Objectively, women have been flagrantly relegated to the background and have become anonymous in most progressive nations of the world.
-Women are being subjected to adhere to certain socially constructed norms.
-For instance, in certain societies, girls are being denied their educational rights and are only seen as beneficial in domestic chores.
-This can also be seen in professional career choices, as society perceives that science and technology, politics, engineering should only be done by men.
-Consequently, this has not contributed positively to nation-building.
+Objectively, women have often been relegated to the background and have become anonymous in many progressive nations of the world.
+In some societies, girls are being denied their educational rights and are only seen as beneficial in domestic chores.

 Panacea to gender inequality

-Around the globe, Philiais ensuring drastic measures are taken to tackle the issue of inequality that has become cancerous to the cells of economic growth.
+Around the globe, Philia is ensuring measures are taken to tackle the issue of inequality that has become cancerous to the cells of economic growth.
 Globally, governments should implement policies to curb gender inequality in society.

 How women drive society